Marion International Fellowship for the Visual and Performing Arts

 The Fellowship will also inevitably create unique opportunities for educational and cultural enrichment, and as well as reciprocal collaborative projects.

 The Fellowship award is $18,000, which may be used for materials, travel, lodging, per diem expenses, and technical or collaborative assistance, and includes a personal stipend of $5,000.

-The journey begins in summer 2021 at the Chautauqua Institution in Chautauqua, New York, includes a two-week residency at the Ucross Foundation in Wyoming in fall 2021 or spring of 2022, and concludes in Fall 2022 with a presentation about the work, or demonstration of the work-in-progress, at the State University of New York at Fredonia.
-The creative journey must include at least one additional Circle Member organization, either the Alley Theatre of Houston, TX or the Alberta University of the Arts in Calgary, Alberta.
+The journey begins in summer 2022 at The Chautauqua Institution in Chautauqua, New York, includes a two-week residency at the Ucross Foundation in Wyoming in fall 2022 or spring of 2023, and concludes in Fall 2023 with a presentation about the work, or demonstration of the work-in-progress, at the State University of New York at Fredonia.
+The creative journey must include at least one additional Circle Member organization, either the Alley Theatre of Houston, TX, or the Alberta University of the Arts in Calgary, Alberta.
 Or it is also possible to visit The Chautauqua Institution or The State University of New York at Fredonia twice.